Indonesian military ranks: Ranks between 1945–1957

+Indonesian Army

+Commissioned officers

+The following were the rank insignia of commissioned officers.

+Enlisted personnel

+The rank insignia of non-commissioned officers and enlisted personnels.

+Indonesian Navy

+Commissioned officers

+The following were the rank insignia of commissioned officers.

+Enlisted ratings

+The rank insignia of non-commissioned officers and enlisted personnels.

+Indonesian Air Forces

-Commissioned officer ranks
+Commissioned officers

-The rank insignia of commissioned officers.
+The following were the rank insignia of commissioned officers.

-Other ranks
+Enlisted personnel

-The rank insignia of non-commissioned officers and enlisted personnel.
+The rank insignia of non-commissioned officers and enlisted personnels.

-Ranks between 1957–73
+Ranks between 1957–1973

 The rank system was updated by yet another Government Regulation on 22 June 1957.
 The Army received the Brigadier General rank, the Navy flag officer ranks were replaced by new ones (Admiral, Vice Admiral, Rear Admiral and Commodore replacing Admiral 1st Class, Admiral 2nd Class and Admiral 3rd Class) and the Air Force flag officer ranks replaced to be similar with Navy (with special title "Udara").
 The ranks remained Army-style in the Army and Navy and army-style ranks were formally introduced into the air force.
 NCOs and Enlisted ranks and ratings became different per service branch.
 Although the government regulation did not specifically mention rank to be used in the Naval Commando Corps, the rank system of Army was begun to be used in the Naval Commando Corps (Marine Corps today).